kaceycleveland/tw-ai-design/prompts/prompt-1.md

 If a animation or transition is necessary to transition between various component states, use the class "transition-all"

 Ensure the component meets accessibility guidelines for contrast ratios and screen readers.
-Ensure the react components extend the props of their root level component.
+Ensure the react components extend the props of their root level HTML base component.
-Ensure a className prop can be supplied to add additional classes to the root level component.
+Ensure a className prop can be supplied to add additional classes to the root level HTML base component.
 Ensure the props for the component are fully typed.
 Ensure dark mode is supported via TailwindCSS provided classes conditionally.
 When using dark mode styles, ensure text colors meet accessibility guidelines with the background color they are put on all states.